edgarcancinoe/edgarcancinoe/README.md

-- 👋 Hi, I’m @edgarcancinoe, Robotics student at Tec de Monterrey
+- 👋 Hi, I’m @edgarcancinoe, Robotics Engineer and MSc Student in Artificial Intelligence.
-- 👀 I’m interested in Tech, AI & ML
+- 👀 Look at my projects in edgarcancinoe.github.io
-- 🌱 I’m currently learning AI, Robotics & Data Science
-- 📫 How to reach me: edgarcancinoe@gmail.com
+- 📫 Reach me: edgarcancinoe@outlook.com

 <!---
 edgarcancinoe/edgarcancinoe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.